- Written by Dr.Mehmet Demircioglu

 Nausea can push people into unsafe improvisation.
 One person takes extra pain medicine because discomfort feels linked to nausea.
 Another adds a sleep tablet to escape the feeling.
 Another takes medicine for nausea from a travel bag without checking interactions or drowsiness.

 Sleep medicine needs special caution after surgery, especially when painkillers, alcohol, or sedating antihistamines are also involved.
-Sleeping pills after a hair transplant need caution for the same reason.
+The same caution applies to sleeping pills after a hair transplant.

 Drowsiness and safety matter during the first nights.
 If nausea is present, adding sedating medicine without advice can make you harder to assess.

 If a clinic has prescribed medicine for nausea, use it exactly as instructed.
 If it was not prescribed, ask first.
-The priority is keeping the patient hydrated, alert, medically safe, and able to follow the recovery plan.
+The priority is staying hydrated, alert, medically safe, and able to follow the recovery plan.

 Start with the basic timeline.
 Tell me when nausea started, whether vomiting happened, what fluids stayed down, when you last urinated, what you ate, and whether you have a measured temperature.